noahbroyles/fast-youtube-dl/README.md

 The current default template is `%(title)s-%(id)s.%(ext)s`.

-In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
+In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a shitty ass ~~Windows~~ system or the filename through an 8bit-unsafe channel.
 In these cases, add the `--restrict-filenames` flag to get a shorter title:

-#### Output template and Windows batch files

-If you are using an output template inside a Windows batch file then you must escape plain percent characters (`%`) by doubling, so that `-o "%(title)s-%(id)s.%(ext)s"` should become `-o "%%(title)s-%%(id)s.%%(ext)s"`.
-However you should not touch `%`'s that are not plain characters, e.g. environment variables for expansion should stay intact: `-o "C:\%HOMEPATH%\Desktop\%%(title)s.%%(ext)s"`.

 #### Output template examples

-Note that on Windows you may need to use double quotes instead of single.

 ```bash
 $ youtube-dl --get-filename -o '%(title)s.%(ext)s' BaW_jenozKc